 In the colder months, trees as windbreaks act as natural shields against harsh winter winds.
 Evergreen trees planted on the north and west sides of a home slow down wind speed, reducing heat loss through walls and windows.
 By minimizing the chill factor, trees help maintain a stable indoor temperature, reducing the workload on your heating system and extending its lifespan.

 This balance of natural cooling in summer and wind protection in winter creates a year-round energy-efficient environment.
-With strategic tree placement, homeowners can enjoy lower energy costs, improved comfort, and the added benefit of a greener, healthier landscape.
+With strategic tree planting, homeowners can enjoy lower energy costs, improved comfort, and the added benefit of a greener, healthier landscape.

 Where to Plant Trees for Maximum Energy Savings